angular/angular/adev/src/content/guide/di/lightweight-injection-tokens.md

 This lets the parent communicate with the child, if it is present, in a type-safe manner.

 For example, the `LibCardComponent` now queries `LibHeaderToken` rather than `LibHeaderComponent`.
-The following example shows how the pattern lets `LibCardComponent` communicate with the `LibHeaderComponent` without actually referring to `LibHeaderComponent`.
+The following example shows how the pattern lets `LibCardComponent` communicate with the `LibHeaderComponent` without actually referring to `LibHeaderComponent`:

 <docs-code language="typescript" highlight="[[3],[13,16],[27]]">
 abstract class LibHeaderToken {